-Transfer to Baccalaureate Degree Programs
+Transfer to Baccalaureate Degree Programs:

 Students who are planning to transfer to a Baccalaureate Degree program following the AAS degree are advised to take appropriate college transfer courses.
 Communication with the transfer institution early in the student's AAS education is strongly recommended so that students are aware of program admission requirements.
-As a result of an articulation agreement with the Jefferson College of Health Sciences, any student who completes the Associate of Applied Science (AAS) degree in Nursing and who meets the standards for official admission into the BSN program with a cumulative grade point average of 2.5 or higher, will be granted admission to the Jefferson College of Health Sciences School of Nursing RN to BSN tract.
-Students should refer to the Jefferson College of Health Science catalog for details regarding admission.

-The Essential Functions, Clinical Environment, and Student Responsibilities described on the previous Nursing program pages apply to all students admitted to the LPN to RN Transition process.
+The Essential Functions, Clinical Environment, and Student Responsibilities described on the previous Nursing program pages apply to all students admitted to the LPN to RN Transition.